mward19/visualize_voxels/README.md

-`visualize.py` contains the function `visualize`, which allows for easy visualization of 3D grayscale voxel images stored in the form of a 3D array of values.
+`visualize_voxels` contains `visualize`, which allows for fast, easy visualization of 3D grayscale voxel images stored in the form of a 3D array of values.

+Simply calling `visualize(data)` yield this:
 ![Example visualization](default_visualization.gif)

 # Installation